Hoyasumii/avengers-endgame/README.md

 MORGAN STARK: Was it Juice Pops?

 TONY STARK: Sure was.
 That's extortion.
 Great minds think alike.
 Juice Pops, exactly was on...
-[Looks back to the model, Then turn
+[Looks back to the model, Then turns